wompo/Usadel-for-nanowires/README.md

 Note that the actual solving of the equations takes quite a long time even though the matsubara_sum parameter is set to 50 in the run script, meaning that the results aren't yet that accurate.
 For accurate results use the default value matsubara_sum=0 which adjusts the accuracy depending on the chosen temperature.
 Also the tolerance parameter is set to 10e-4 for faster results.
 I would recommend using tolerance=10e-6 in actual calculations.

+More examples of the obtained form of the local density of states can be found at [http://users.jyu.fi/~ttheikki/soDOS/](http://users.jyu.fi/~ttheikki/soDOS/).
+These results are part of the research made for the publication INSERT REFERENCE.

 ## On citations

 If you use this code in academic publications, I encourage you to cite it appropriately, for example in BibTeX format